Flu Season Is Shaping Up To Be A Nasty One, CDC Says

 "Flu is everywhere in the U.S. right now.
 There's lots of flu in lots of places," says Dan Jernigan, director of CDC's influenza division.

 Officials cautioned, however, that the flu is very unpredictable.
-So there's a chance the season could slow down quickly or end early, which could end up making it a more normal flu season.
+So there's a chance the season could slow down quickly or end early, making it a more normal flu season.

 But the most recent data show that the proportion of people rushing to their doctors to get treated for the flu has already hit 5.8 percent, which is as high as that number gets during the peak of a really bad flu season, the CDC says.